Massively Parallel Sequencing/Genomic Microarray (Oligo-based Array)

 - Autosomal dominant

-- ~66% are de novo
+- Approximately 66% are de novo

 Genotype-Phenotype Correlation

 TSC2 pathogenic variants produce a more severe phenotype and are more likely to be sporadic (de novo) than TSC1 variants.
-Individuals with TSC2 variants are at a greater risk for renal malignancy, intellectual disability, autism spectrum disorder, and infantile spasm.
+Individuals with TSC2 variants are at a greater risk for renal malignancy, cognitive disability, autism spectrum disorder, and infantile spasm.
 However, there is variable expressivity and clinical overlap between TSC1 and TSC2 variants.

-Test Description
+Test Interpretation

 Clinical Sensitivity